ellenfieldn/bad-bootstrap/README.md

 - `config\` - OhMyPosh config.
 Surely there's a better place for this!
 - `pwsh\` - Misc powershell scripts that I use.
 Also my powershell profile.
 - `utility\` - I think this has an older version of my powershell profile + some random scripts to test out profile-related things.
+- `wsl\` - A really incomplete collection of stuff to setup WSL.

 ## TODO